abarbare/ansible-meetup-solutions/supports/ansible-tp.md

 - Playbook is not scripting
 	- Dependent tasks is OK from time to time
-	- When it gets more complicated, consider writing a small module
+	- When it gets more complicated, consider writing a proper module
 		- Simple Python, better for tests, readability, and advanced features (check mode, etc.)

 # Go further